Driving Safety Course

-- You received a ticket for speeding 25 mph over the posted speed limit
+- You received a ticket for speeding 25 mph over the posted speed limit.

-- The offense occurred in a construction zone with workers present
+- The offense occurred in a construction zone with workers present.

-- The offense was for unlawfully passing a school bus
+- The offense was for unlawfully passing a school bus.

-- The offense was for leaving the scene of an accident
+- The offense was for leaving the scene of an accident.

-- You have or held a commercial drivers license (CDL) at the time of the offense.
+- You have or held a commercial driver’s license (CDL) at the time of the offense.

-- If you have taken a DSC within the 12 months before the date of this citation, or you are currently required to take a DSC for another citation
+- If you have taken a DSC within the 12 months before the date of this citation, or you are currently required to take a DSC for another citation.

-You will have 90 days to complete the course and obtain a certified copy of your driving record from the Department of Public Safety in Austin.
+- Approved cases have 90 days to complete the course and obtain a certified copy of your driving record from the Department of Public Safety in Austin.

 Where You Can Take a Driving Safety Course

 Search for Texas Education Agency Approved Driving Safety Courses online.
 The course must be an approved course for the dismissal of a traffic citation in the State of Texas.